AidanKammerman/Projects/Calculator Project/README.md

-Here is a basic calculator project that I worked on in python.
+Here is a calculator project that I worked on in python.